celestinecr/celestine/README.md

 end
 ```

+All context methods such as `rectangle` or `circle` take a block that takes their respective types, and needs to have an object of that type returned.

 A short list of the Celestine types that can be used by `Celestine::Meta::Context` and their DSL methods

  * [Celestine::Rectangle](https://docs.celestine.dev/Celestine/Rectangle.html) -> [rectangle](https://docs.celestine.dev/Celestine/Meta/Context.html#rectangle(define=false,&block:Celestine::Rectangle-%3ECelestine::Rectangle):Celestine::Rectangle-instance-method)